onur-CK/Food-Finder/README.md

 - **Food Finder**

-I used these tutorials to improve my understanding for;
+I used these tutorials to improve my Python understanding of;
 - creating lists of list,
 - arguments and parameters,
 - data types,